-- When not doing it correctly the teat ends can be damaged. - This increases the risk of mastitis.
+- When not doing it correctly the teat ends can be damaged. - This increases the risk of mastitis. - Field findings in the South West of Uganda indicate that a lot can be gained here.

 1. Grasp the teat with thumb and first finger